pandas-dev/pandas/doc/source/user_guide/merging.rst

 .. warning::

-   The default behavior with ``join='outer'`` is to sort the other axis (columns in this case).
-In a future version of pandas, the default will be to not sort.
-We specified ``sort=False`` to opt in to the new behavior now.
+    .. versionchanged:::::: 1.0.0

+    The default behavior with ``join='outer` changed to not sort.

 Here is the same thing with ``join='inner'``: